-I contacted head office and signed up for the ‘Bike to work Scheme’, got my voucher and off to my local bike shop I went.
+I contacted the Everyone Support Hub and signed up for the ‘Bike to work Scheme’, got my voucher and off to my local bike shop I went.
 Without a clue what I was looking for, in I went, looked for the sexy looking bikes.
 There was a BMC bike there that you can take for a test ride if you leave your credit/debit card with them.
 I took advantage of this, the sales assistant set the seat for me and asked if I needed to know anything else, to which I replied “nope”.

 I set off and did a circuit of the roads at the back of the shop in Kingston, but hold on, how do you change gear?
 I rode all the way in one gear (I look back at this and it makes me giggle) back to the shop I went thinking “do I say anything?”

 I plucked up the courage to ask, when he came to me to see what I thought, not wanting to smile, he was polite and showed me on the brakes, how they shifted left and right.
 I went bright red and laughed it off, in a calming voice he asked would I like to try again?
 Of course I did…

 I got back, liked the bike but my word was it stiff, and I felt every bump through every part of my body, I mentioned this.